Seattle's Child

 There are two kinds of options listed here: sled hills and tube parks.

 With sledding, you use a toboggan or sled or a tube that you buy.
 Some toboggans and sleds are theoretically possible to steer.
 Some are not.
-You don’t need a special track, but you’ll go farther if you are on a hill that has already been sledded on.
+You donā€™t need a special track, but youā€™ll go farther if you are on a hill that has already been sledded on.
 (A few choice spots are groomed from time to time.)
 And once you sled down the hill, you have to carry your sled back up the hill.

-At a tube park, you go downhill riding a round inflated tube that is provided as part of the ticket price.
+At a tube park, you go downhill riding a round-inflated tube that is provided as part of the ticket price.
 It is impossible to steer, so places with tubing tend to have specially designed chutes that will send your tube rocketing down without bumping into other people.
 Once you sled down the hill, you ride some kind of lift, or at least a rope tow, back to the top.
 For this reason, access to tubing always involves tickets and waivers.
 It may also require reservations.

 Before you go, check the conditions.
-A number of places take a little while to get enough snow, so they are likely to open later than ski areas tend to.
-And if they are open, you don’t want to drive two hours to the sledding spot, only to find it is raining or so cold your face hurts.
-Washington State Parks has a special winter recreation handle on Twitter.
+Many places take a little while to get enough snow, so they are likely to open later than ski areas tend to.
+And if they are open, you donā€™t want to drive two hours to the sledding spot, only to find it is raining or so cold your face hurts.

 Annette Lake Sno-Park

+Washington State Parks and the U.S. Forest Service have opened Annette Lake Sno-Park at exit 47 on I-90 (west of Snoqualmie summit) for the 2025 season.
 Annette Lake Sno-Park has access to ungroomed, marked trails for snow-shoeing and backcountry skiing, plus access for family fun in the snow.
 There is plowed parking for 40 vehicles, a toilet and an information kiosk.
 A Sno-Park permit is required.
+More detailed directions:Ā Take exit 47 off I-90.
+Turn right on NF 55 road.
+Turn left on Asahel Curtis.
+Continue 0.4 miles to parking area.

 Hyak Sno-Park

-Driving time from Seattle: 1 hour
+• Driving time from Seattle: 1 hour

-Elevation: About 2,500 feet
+• Elevation: About 2,500 feet

-Conditions: Recorded message line 509-656-2230
+• Conditions: Recorded message line 509-656-2230

-Activity: Tubing hill and designated snow play area.
+• Activity: Tubing hill and designated snow play area

-Open 8 a.m. until dusk daily.
+• Open 8 a.m. until dusk daily.

-Fees: Each vehicle needs a Sno-Park Permit with a Special Groomed Trails Permit.
+• Fees: Each vehicle needs a Sno-Park Permit with a Special Groomed Trails Permit.

 Summit at Snoqualmie Tubing Park

-Driving time from Seattle: 1 hour
+• Driving time from Seattle: 1 hour

-Elevation: About 3,000 feet
+• Elevation: About 3,000 feet

-Conditions: summitatsnoqualmie.com/conditions
+• Conditions: summitatsnoqualmie.com/conditions

-Activity: Tubing only.
+• Activity: Tubing & skiing

-Age restrictions: The park does not recommend tubing for kids under 3.
+• Age restrictions: The park does not recommend tubing for kids under 3.

 Lake Wenatchee Sno-Park

-Driving time from Seattle: 2.5 hours
+• Driving time from Seattle: 2.5 hours

-Elevation: About 1,875 feet
+• Elevation: About 1,875 feet

-Conditions: Lake Wenatchee State Park’s phone number is 509-763-3101
+• Conditions: Lake Wenatchee State Park’s phone number is 509-763-3101

-Activities: Tubing hill and snow play area.
+• Activities: Tubing hill and snow play area.

-Fees: Each vehicle needs a Sno-Park Permit with a Special Groomed Trails Permit.
+• Fees: Each vehicle needs a Sno-Park Permit with a Special Groomed Trails Permit.

 Leavenworth Ski Hill

-Driving time from Seattle: 2.5 hours
+• Driving time from Seattle: 2.5 hours

-Elevation: About 1,200 feet
+• Elevation: About 1,200 feet

-Conditions: skileavenworth.com/conditions
+• Conditions: skileavenworth.com/conditions

-Activities: Tubing and sledding.
+• Activities: Tubing and sledding.

-Restrictions: Tubers under 8 years old must be supervised by an adult.
+• Restrictions: Tubers under 8 years old must be supervised by an adult.
 On the sled hill, no sleds with steel runners.

 ELSEWHERE: